 Windsurfing in Fuerteventura

-The wind conditions in Fuerteventura are exceptional throughout the year, making it a perfect spot to learn kitesurfing and windsurfing.
-The long sunny days, the intense winds and waves breaking up to 2-metres in height make this island a true haven for beginners and experts alike.
+When it comes to things to do in the Canary Islands, we have to speak about windsurfing!
+Why?
+Because wind conditions are exceptional throughout the year, Fuerteventura is a perfect spot to learn kitesurfing and windsurfing.
+The long sunny days, the intense winds and waves breaking up to 2m in height make this island a true haven for beginners and experts alike.
 For experienced riders, there is a 6 km long beach with white sand, the wind is typically side-shore left on the east coast, and side-shore right with very good waves on the west coast.

-Cool off during your long sunny days in Lanzarote with a variety of water activities such as jet skiing, parasailing or flyboarding.
-For the parachute flight, take off from the deck of the boat and let its speed help you gain altitude, and if you’re feeling brave try your nerve with a flight at 400 metres up for an unforgettable experience.
-Flyboarding is also a very popular sport in Puerto del Carment and Playa Blanca, powered by a propulsion system, you can fly over the water at a whopping 12-metres high depending on the adrenaline dose you’re looking for!
+Cool off during your long sunny days in Lanzarote with a variety of water activities such as jet-skiing, parasailing, or flyboarding.
+For the parachute flight, take off from the deck of the boat and let its speed help you gain altitude, and if you’re feeling brave try your nerve with a flight at 400 meters up for an unforgettable experience.
+Flyboarding is also a very popular sport in Puerto del Carmen and Playa Blanca, powered by a propulsion system, you can fly over the water at a whopping 12-meters high depending on the adrenaline dose you’re looking for!